A Global Census of Metals in the Universe

 In theory, the various \HI\/ column density regimes can be associated with specific types of regions of the Universe---the CGM, IGM, etc \citep{battisti2012,hafen2017,berg2023,hamanowicz2020}.
+This classification of gas reservoirs can potentially be related to cosmic environments through cosmological simulations that track the temperature and density evolution of baryons \citep{cen2006,oppenheimer2006,shull2012}.
+Temperature-overdensity ($T-\delta_b$) phase diagrams show distinct regimes (see Figure 8 in \citealt{oppenheimer2006}): (i) a cool ($T<10^5$ K), diffuse photoionized phase ($\delta_b<10^2$) which may be associated with the LAF and lower \HI\, column density absorbers, (ii) a cool condensed phase ($\delta_b\sim10^{2}$--$10^4$) with overdensities similar to Lyman limit systems and Damped Lyman--$\alpha$ absorbers (DLAs), and (iii) a ``plume" of warm-hot gas ($T>10^5$ K, $\delta_b>10$) that emerges naturally from shock-heating during structure formation.
+This motivates our categorization of the cool condensed gas, the cool IGM, and the WHIM in Figure~\ref{contributors}.

-However, this classification is not consistent globally and the boundaries demarcating these classes are fuzzy.
-For example, at high $z$ often we can not associate gaseous absorbers to galaxies and instead identify them as patchy overdensities in the Universe \citep{nasir2021}.
+However, this classification is not consistent globally and the boundaries that demarcate these classes are fuzzy.
+For example, at high $z$ we often cannot associate gaseous absorbers with galaxies and instead identify them as patchy overdensities in the Universe \citep{nasir2021}.
 Even at low $z$, similar column density absorbers may have different origins \citep{berg2023,weng2023,weng2023b}.
-Thus, by grouping absorbers based on the neutral hydrogen column densities instead of their environments, we avoid such degeneracies while compiling our metal budget.
+Thus, by grouping absorbers based on the neutral hydrogen column densities instead of their environments, we avoid potential double-counting issues while compiling our metal budget.

-We note in Figure~\ref{contributors} that though the strong Lyman forest systems (SLFSs) are classified in the condensed, cool circumgalactic gas and the LAF is connected to the diffuse IGM matter, they are physically very similar and many SLFSs trace the high-density IGM.
+We note in Figure~\ref{contributors} that although strong Lyman forest systems (SLFSs) are classified as condensed, cool circumgalactic gas and LAF is connected to diffuse IGM matter, they are physically very similar, and many SLFSs trace the high-density IGM.
 Low column density absorbers are also found in the CGM of galaxies \citep{savage2014, Manuwal2021}.
-Damped Lyman--$\alpha$ absorbers (DLAs) are neutral, but can also contain a substantial amount of highly ionized gas (traced by \ion{C}{4}, \ion{O}{6}) \citep{fox2007,fox2009,rahmani2010,lehner2014,masribas2017} and occasionally cooler molecular hydrogen gas \citep{balashev2018,balashev2019}.
-Thus, we draw a general classification scheme based on densities and temperatures, emphasizing the ambiguities in the physical nature of gaseous absorbers.
+DLAs are neutral, but they can also contain a substantial amount of highly ionized gas (traced by \ion{C}{4}, \ion{O}{6}) \citep{fox2007,fox2009,rahmani2010,lehner2014,masribas2017} and occasionally cooler molecular hydrogen gas \citep{balashev2018,balashev2019}.
+Thus, we outline schematically a general classification scheme based on densities and temperatures, emphasizing the ambiguities in the physical nature of gaseous absorbers.